 I realize this may sound like some corny, religious born-again testimonial, but unlike some of the superficial spiritual experiences delivered by an outside agent in some traditions, I felt my experience to be more profound.
 This was because even though I had the Three Jewels and my teacher to take refuge in, guide me, and inspire me, I was the one ultimately doing the heavy lifting of doing the work of applying the practices.
 After all, what good would it have done me if I were to proclaim my new found joy in the Dharma and I then turned around and smacked a guy in the face for stepping on my toe in chow-line?
 Not only applying the practices, but also doing the visualization meditations brought about healing, compassion, and transformation.
 His Holiness says, “Develop the good heart.”
 I cannot rely on an outside agent to do the work of developing the good heart for me; I have to do the work myself.
 I tried very much to carry all of this with me as my release was approaching.
 I wanted very much to practice and live the Dharma upon my release.

 Are there problems in prison?
 Of course!!!
 Is being locked up a problem?
 I guess it depends on one’s paradigm.
 All we are really doing upon release is exchanging the problems of incarceration for a different set of problems associated with release.
-I tried to avoid the trap that so many prisoners fall into, thinking that all our problems will magically disappear once we are released.
+I tried to avoid the trap that so many imprisoned people fall into, thinking that all our problems will magically disappear once we are released.
 I call this “the panacea of physical release.”
 It is a fantasy, a delusion.
 All we are doing is exchanging the physical prison of incarceration for the samsaric prison of so-called release.

 Don’t get me wrong, of course I’m very happy to have been released and would definitely prefer that over incarceration.
 I’m just trying to keep things in perspective and temper the joy of release with the understanding that I cannot take the happiness of release for granted.
 I must create the causes for my happiness through daily Dharma practice and living ethically.
 Then the results will come.
 I must not be anxious, depressed, or disappointed by expecting the results of happiness and freedom to come immediately.
 Practice, practice, practice.
 Create the causes, results will come in due time.
 It is a practice in patience.